 Regardless of which method is used, it's important to note that even if you resolve your child support issue outside of court, most states still require court approval of the agreement to ensure that it complies with state child support guidelines.

-Child Support by Agreement
+Child Support by Agreement: Informal Negotiations

 The specific settlement negotiation process will vary in most cases, but the ideal end result of successful settlement talks in a child support case is a written agreement.
-This written agreement may be referred to as a "settlement agreement," and in some child support cases (such as those that are part of a divorce) the agreement on child support may be a part of a larger "divorce agreement" or "dissolution agreement." (more on finalizing this agreement below.)
+This written agreement may be referred to as a "settlement agreement," and in some child support cases (such as those that are part of a divorce) the agreement on child support may be a part of a larger "divorce agreement" or "dissolution agreement" (more on finalizing this agreement below).

-Alternative Dispute Resolution (ADR) and Child Support
+Child Support by Agreement: Alternative Dispute Resolution (ADR)

 ADR processes tend to be less adversarial and more casual than the traditional court setting, and may facilitate early settlement.
 With mediation and collaborative family law, parents in a child support dispute (along with their attorneys) have an opportunity to play an active role in resolving key decisions related to child support, instead of having a third party (judge or jury) make those decisions.

 Finalizing the Child Support Agreement

 Whether the parties resolve a child support dispute out-of-court through informal negotiation or ADR, the ideal result is a written document which finalizes what was agreed upon.
 This agreement is usually shown to a judge for final approval, to ensure that what the parents have agreed to also complies with state guidelines on child support.

 For example, if a child support settlement agreement has been converted into a court order, and the agreement is violated by a father who repeatedly fails to make support payments on time, the mother can go to court to enforce her rights to child support payments under the order, and the father will face additional fines or even jail time if he fails to meet his child support obligations under the order.